5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 Until now, the only reliable option was to just buy a third party network card supported by macOS 12.
 Fortunately, a new method to get the I225-V working again was discovered.
 But it requires flashing a modified firmware onto the EEPROM  so macOS can detect and attach it to the `com.apple.DriverKit-AppleEthernetE1000.dext` driver successfully.

 ## Technical Backgroud
-On the Intel I225-V Controller of this Board (and possibly other Z490 Boards by Gigabyte), the Subsystem-ID and Subsystem Vendor-ID were incorrect.
-The Vendor-ID (`8086` for Intel) was also used as Subsystem-Vendor-ID (instead of `1458`) and the Subsystem-ID only contained zeros instead of the correct value `E000`.
+The stock firmware for the Intel I225-V NIC used on this Board (and possibly other Z490 Boards by Gigabyte), usesan incorrect Subsystem-ID and Subsystem Vendor-ID.
+The Vendor-ID (`8086` for Intel) is also used as Subsystem-Vendor-ID (instead of `1458`) and the Subsystem-ID only contains zeros instead of the correct value (`E000`).

-Following shows the file header of the I225MOD binary in hex code.
-The values highlighted in green are the ones that were changed to make the controller work again:
+The following screenshot shows the file header of the I225MOD binary in hex code.
+Values highlighted in green are the ones that were changed in order to make the controller work again:

 <img width="554" alt="I225VEE" src="https://user-images.githubusercontent.com/76865553/166050133-ff5ec23e-68af-439f-af07-81c32f7ebe76.png">